koobind/koobind/docs/installation.md

 This will:

 - Create the group `clusteradmin`
+- Associate the ClusterRole `cluster-admin` to this Group.
 - Include our User `admin` to this Group.
-- Associate the ClusterRole `cluster-admin` to this Group.

 > The `cluster-admin` ClusterRole was defined at the cluster creation in our case.
 May be, depending of your configuration, you will need to adapt this.

-Now, our `admin` user should be able to do everythings on this cluster:
+Now, our `admin` user should be able to do everything on this cluster:

 ```
 $ export KUBECONFIG=/etc/koobind/kubeconfig